Electronic shelf label

 ESL tag modules use electronic paper (e-paper) or liquid-crystal displays (LCDs) to show the current product price to the customer.
 E-paper is widely used on ESLs as it provides a crisp display and supports full graphic images (typically only black and white) while only needing power during updates, and no power to retain an image.
 A communication network from the central computer server allows the price display to be automatically updated whenever a product price is changed, in contrast to static paper placards.
 Wireless communication is needed and must support appropriate range, speed, and reliability.
 The means of wireless communication can be based on radio, infrared or even visible light communication.
-Currently, the ESL market leans heavily towards radio frequency communication.

 History

 Early product

-An early system first offered for sale by National Cash Register (NCR) in 1997 used modulated backscatter of radio waves to provide two way wireless communications between the labels and the store’s radio network.
+An early system first offered for sale by National Cash Register (NCR) in 1997 used modulated backscatter of radio waves to provide two way wireless communications between the labels and the store's radio network.
 By using modulated backscatter, the labels confirmed receipt of price changes (along with battery and display status) without the need for an active radio transmitter, thus saving cost and increasing battery life to over 5 years.

-First generation: LCD and infrared communication
+LCD and infrared communication

 7-segment LCD ESL tags use a display similar to how a calculator displays the numerical values.
 The numerical value to display on the tags itself are then shown based on activating different combinations of these seven bars and segments.
 A disadvantage of using a liquid crystal display tags is difficulty in displaying certain letters.
 The communication technology used for the transmitter to connect to the label is through diffused infrared communication.
 The values on the LCD tags are established by infrared bouncing off of surfaces.
 However, the speed of transmission is heavily compromised due to the data compression of each data packets from the transmitter.
 Another disadvantage is that LCDs need power to retain an image.

-Second generation: e-paper and infrared or radio communication
+E-paper and infrared or radio communication

 Electronic paper (e-paper, electronic ink, or e-ink) describes a technology that mimics the appearance of ordinary ink on paper.
 An e-paper display is made up of multiple capsules in a thin film with electrodes placed above and below the capsule film, and when an electric charge is applied to an individual electrode, the color particle moves to either the top or bottom of the capsule, allowing the ESL to display certain intensities of color within the capsule.
 E-paper generally uses an infrared or radio communication network to communicate from the central transmitter to the tags.
 Typically, low frequency radio transmission is used for tags, but the radio transmission has a disadvantage of a low bandwidth that makes it difficult to show complex segmented images.